Dear reader of ADxS.org, please excuse the disruption.

 • Non-affected people often have 1 to 2 of 18 symptoms on average (around 5%)3

 The online screening of the ADxS.org symptom test is based on this model.
-The test queries 45 symptoms, but is not medically validated and is not used for medical diagnosis.
+It queries 45 symptoms, but is not medically validated and is not used for medical diagnosis.

 1. Questionnaires for ADHD diagnosis

-Questionnaires are filled out by the affected person themselves and caregivers (parents, teachers, friends).
+Questionnaires are filled out by people with ADHD themselves and their caregivers (parents, teachers, friends).

-Questionnaires are very subjective and entail the risk that the respondent’s personal opinion of ADHD itself influences the scale of response.
-It can happen that parents generally reject the diagnosis of ADHD, especially in their own child.
-Likewise, subjective ideas of those affected (perhaps that they “want” a diagnosis in the hope of finding a solution to their suffering, perhaps that they reject a diagnosis because they fundamentally reject ADHD or to avoid stigmatization) or the change in assessment standards due to intensive prior employment can distort the results (bias).
+Questionnaires are very subjective and involve the risk that the respondent’s personal opinion about ADHD itself influences the response scale.
+It can happen that parents reject the diagnosis of ADHD in principle, especially in their own child.
+Likewise, subjective ideas of people with ADHD (perhaps that they “want” a diagnosis in the hope of finding a solution to their suffering, perhaps that they reject a diagnosis because they fundamentally reject ADHD or to avoid stigmatization) or the change in assessment standards due to intensive prior employment can distort the results (bias).

-For example, in tests on elimination diets for ADHD, the results of parent surveys are always far more positive than the results of objective tests.4 As this occurs even in double-blind studies, there is a considerable bias on the part of parents to report the subjectively desired result (that ADHD can be treated with a diet instead of critically considered medication).
+For example, in tests of elimination diets for ADHD, the results of parent surveys are always far more positive than the results of objective tests.7 As this occurs even in double-blind studies, there is a considerable bias on the part of parents to report the subjectively desired result (that ADHD can be treated with a diet rather than with critically considered medication).

 Suitable questionnaires for ADHD are: